Krishnamohan-Yerrabilli/Articles/cl5aosj2b03ef3hnv3ze44h1q.md

 host(EC2) via ELB.

-Amazon launched this service in 2010, it supports services that are tightly integrated with aws, to understand better we need to understand some concepts behind it, below I explained some of the terminologies.
+Amazon launched this service in 2010, it supports services that are tightly integrated with AWS, to understand better we need to understand some concepts behind it, below I explained some of the terminologies.

 ### Cloud Terminologies